-Research interests: politics of fashion, clothing and human behavior, gender identity and apparel, fashion theory, indigenous sacred textiles, indigenous apparel, eco-fashion, sustainable fashion, sustainable apparel manufacturing, fashion law, responsible fashion pedagogy.
+Research interests: politics of fashion, clothing and human behavior, gender identity and apparel, fashion theory, sustainable fashion and apparel manufacturing, fashion law, responsible fashion pedagogy

 Sheila Bustillos has a master's in education, counseling and guidance with an emphasis in higher education administration from Texas State University-San Marcos.
 Her dissertation, tentatively titled "Foster Care Parenthood: Exploring Multigenerational Involvement," is a qualitative investigation of cyclical removals in the Texas foster care system focused on former foster care parenthood experiences.
 She is currently the President of Education Reach for Texans, a 501c3 nonprofit organization championing post-secondary success for foster care alumni in Texas.

 Research Interests: motherhood and subalternity, multigenerational involvement in foster care, parenting in poverty, social construction of parenting, humor as a tool for social change, and ethical/moral student development theories.

 Jessica Camp holds a master’s in women's studies and a master’s in English from TWU.
 Her dissertation focuses on Anzaldúan theory.
 She is currently employed at TWU as the coordinator of academic transitions in Pioneer Center for Student Excellence.